crate/cratedb-guide/docs/start/modelling/json.md

 * Query by fixed attributes (`temperature`)
 * Flexibly store structured or unstructured metadata in `payload`
-* Add new fields on the fly without migrations
+* Add new fields on the fly without altering a table, skipping migrations

 ## Indexing Behavior